4W4I5/Semester-8-Notes/AML/Sessional 1 Prep/Sessional 1 Prep Notes.md

 | 6                 | High Dimensional Data     | :warning:          |
 | 7                 | Exploratory Data Analysis | :warning:          |

+> ![WARNING]
+> made a mistake, the focus for this course is entirely on the math instead of the concept

 # Lecture 1: Introduction
 ## **Key Terms & Concepts**
 - ### **Cybersecurity**